found a new home!

 for one too.
 Find a pet to adopt.

-Caleb is perfectly house trained, and he is neutered and up to date on all of his shots, so he is ready for his forever home.
+Of course, Kobe is neutered and up to date on all of his shots – he is perfectly healthy and has had his vet exam.

-I am a firm believer in allowing potential adopters to take a pup home for a sleepover, so you might want to take Caleb home for a couple nights to see how well your potential new best friend blends with your family and your other pets.
+You might even want to take him home for a sleepover, so you can see how well he blends with your family and your other pets.
+He is just great!

-To meet this very handsome, striking boy and the rest of our other great foster puppies, please call 858-602-2061 or email firstname.lastname@example.org
+To meet this wonderful gentleman and the rest of our other great foster puppies, please call 858-602-2061 or email firstname.lastname@example.org.